isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution17.md

 ### Description

 The automated noodle boiler automates the noodle cooking process.

-Grant support: 80% of cost of equipment, up to $8,000 grant
+Cost of equipment capped at $10,000 per unit

 ### Details of Solution